erikkaBaguio/Anon-Healthcare-System/Code Model/README.md

 7. then, git remote add origin https://github.com/erikkaBaguio/Anon-Healthcare-System-.git
 8. after adding the remote: git pull origin master
 9. change directory to: Code Model
+10. run chmod +x db.py
+11. run python db.py db init
+12. run python db.py db migrate
+13. run python db.py db upgrade

+NOTE: Make sure you have user/role: anoncare with password: anoncare and database table acdb in postgres.
+If you don't have then make one xD.
+Then set user(anoncare) privileges to CREATEDB CREATEROLE, this will let your user create database tables and also users/roles.

+You can try running the application: python run.py

+steps summary:
+open fresh terminal
+export WORKON_HOME=~/Envs
+source /usr/local/bin/virtualenvwrapper.sh
+workon anoncareenv
+cd to Documents/flaskprojects/anocare/Code Models python run.py

+why use virtualenv wrapper?
+well, just to set virtual environment in a clean way! hahaha but if you want, you can suggest another style for a better working env. thanks.

+-bals